OpenZeppelin/ethernaut/gamedata/descriptions/pages/help.md

 &nbsp;
 #### Beyond the console
 Some levels will require working outside of the browser console.
-That is, writting solidity code and deploying it in the network to attack the level's instance contract with another contract.
+That is, writing solidity code and deploying it in the network to attack the level's instance contract with another contract.
 This can be done in multiple ways, for example:
 1) Use Remix to write the code and deploy it in the conrresponding network See [Remix Solidity IDE](https://ethereum.github.io/browser-solidity).
 2) Setup a local truffle project to develop and deploy the attack contracts.
 See [Truffle Framework](http://truffleframework.com/).